adarshmalapaka/beginner_tutorials/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 ---

-# ROS2 Publisher/Subscriber
+# ROS2 Package with Publisher-Subscriber, Services, and tf2 broadcaster.

 ## Overview

-Inclusion of a ROS2 service server to modify the published message with the previously created ROS2 package containing the example publisher and subscriber scripts to publish a custom string message, whilst following the Google C++ Style Guide.
-The nodes are run using a YAML based launch file with appropriate logging.
+Inclusion of a tf2 broadcaster and Level 2 integration gtests in addition to the previously created ROS2 service server to modify the published message and ROS2 package containing the example publisher and subscriber scripts to publish a custom string message, whilst following the Google C++ Style Guide.

 ## Assumptions
 * OS: Ubuntu Linux Focal (20.04) 64-bit